 What if the problem persists…?

-Sometimes, we fail to notice that battery is draining on your iPhone.
+Sometimes, we fail to notice that the battery is draining on your iPhone.
 Put your iPhone on charge immediately.
 And after a couple of minutes, check the status.
-If you can't see the charging screen in an hour, check the accessories like connector, lightning cable, adapter etc. You need to ensure that every charging accessory is in working condition and in place.
+If you can’t see the charging screen in an hour, check the accessories like connector, lightning cable, adapter etc. You need to ensure that every charging accessory is in working condition and in place.
 A damaged cable or plug could create further issues.

 What if the device turns on but gets stuck during the procedure…?

-While your iPhone is getting started, you might see Apple logo for long time; or the screen turns red or blue for long time.
+While your iPhone is getting started, you might see Apple logo for long time; or the screen turns red or blue for a long time.
 To solve this problem, you should try below-mentioned steps:

 Step #1.
 Connect your iPhone to a computer.